Does Coolant Evaporate? (Coolant Loss)

 Evaporation can also only occur at the surface of a liquid.
 As the water is pumped through the system, the surface in contact with air is as good as negligible (if existent at all).

-Thus, a tiny amount of water may evaporate when the engine is on.
+Thus, a minuscule amount of water may evaporate when the engine is on.
 But you could probably count the droplet losses on one hand.

 But even if this were to happen, and an insignificant drop of water evaporates, where would it go?
 Even in a semi-gaseous form, it can’t escape the system.